-I’d like you to meet the Kentucky Mule – the Moscow Mule’s older and more distinguished southern cousin.
+I’d like you to meet the Kentucky Mule – the Moscow Mule’s distinguished cousin with a Kentucky twist.

-I’ve had a love affair with Kentucky for awhile.
-It started off with a trip to Louisville one summer, followed by 2 road trip/houseboat vacations on Lake Cumberland in southern Kentucky.
-All I really need to complete my love affair is a tour around the Kentucky Bourbon Trail.
+I’ve had a love affair with Kentucky for a while.
+It started with a trip to Louisville one summer, followed by 2 road trips/houseboat vacations on Lake Cumberland in southern Kentucky.